 Advanced Placement options are college readiness courses:

-- Pre-Advanced Placement (Pre-AP) courses provide students with the knowledge and skills to succeed in Advanced Placement an/or college courses.
+- Honors courses provide students with the knowledge and skills to succeed in Advanced Placement an/or college courses.

 - Advanced Placement (AP) courses prepare students for the AP Exam and the academic rigor of college level instruction.
 AP examinations are given in May on specified dates and times.
 Results are sent to the high school.
 Results are also sent to the college(s) of the student's choice, which may grant college credit.
 Placement and credit are granted by the institution in accordance with their own policies.
 A fee is required for each exam.
 Little Elm High School offers financial aid opportunities for students that can cover partial or full cost of AP exams.